kalininalab/GraphPLI/README.md

-# SIPILG - Structure-Informed Prediction of Interactions of Lectins and Glycans
+# GraphPLI - Graph-based Prediction of Protein-Ligand Interactions

 ## Download and Installation